dshulyak/invasion/README.md

 Alien invasion challenge
 ========================

+If interested in rationale behind impementation see [design document](./DESIGN.md).

 This repository provides a program to execute a repeatable simulation of world destruction.
 The world map must be defined in the following format: